eduvpn/documentation/DEPLOY_FEDORA.md

 ## Requirements

-* Clean Fedora installation with all updates installed;
+* Clean Fedora installation with all updates installed and rebooted after updates;
 * SELinux MUST be enabled;
 * You SHOULD use static IPv4 and IPv6 address configured on your external interface;